jfrog/partner-integrations/ServiceNow/JFrog Spoke/README.md

 # Requirements:

-* Your organization should have a cloud instance of the JFrog Platform version 7.27 or above.
-You can signup for a free cloud instance at: https://jfrog.com/start-free/
+* Your organization should have an instance of the JFrog Platform version 7.27 or above.
+You can signup for a free instance at: https://jfrog.com/start-free/

 * You must be a user with Admin permissions to create the initial webhooks for Artifactory and Xray.